Leaked Oath Keepers Data Shows At Least 28 Elected Officials Have Ties To The Group

 In 2013, Jacobs donated $50 to the Oath Keepers because they “were big supporters of the Constitution,” a spokesperson said.
 The donation put him on the group’s membership rolls, but Jacobs subsequently decided he had “philosophical differences with some of their stances” and stopped contributing.

-South Dakota state Senator Jim Stalzer said he too has “totally broken” with the Oath Keepers because, he said, he grew disenchanted at what he called the group’s “confrontational aspects.”
+South Dakota state Sen. Jim Stalzer said he too has “totally broken” with the Oath Keepers because he grew disenchanted at what he called the group’s “confrontational aspects.”

 A certified pistol instructor, Stalzer said he first heard about the Oath Keepers from Richard Mack, a former sheriff who was on the group’s board of directors and was the leader of the Constitutional Sheriffs movement, which argues that federal and state governments should be subordinate to local law enforcement.
 Attracted to Mack’s ideas, Stalzer signed up, occasionally giving firearms classes to other Oath Keepers.